dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 * `valid_pct` -- The percentage of dataset to allocate as the validation set.
 * `bs` -- Batch size to use during training.
 * `item_tfms` -- Transformation applied to each item.
 * `batch_tfms` -- Random transformations applied to each batch to augment the dataset.
+Read more [here](https://docs.fast.ai/vision.augment.html#aug_transforms).

+📝 **NOTE**: Check out the Fastai [docs](https://docs.fast.ai/) for more information on the parameters.

 {{< /notice >}}

-You can show a batch of the images loaded into the `DataLoader` with:
+You can show a batch of the train images loaded into the `DataLoader` with:

 ```python
 dls.train.show_batch(max_n=8, nrows=2)